Hypostomus affinis

-Hypostomus affinis is a species of catfish in the family Loricariidae.
-It is native to South America, where it is endemic to the Paraíba do Sul basin in Brazil.
-It is typically seen in areas of varied width and flow speed, with a substrate of rocks and sand.
+Hypostomus affinis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Brazil where it is found in the Paraíba do Sul river basin and coastal drainages from southern Espírito Santo to the Doce River.
+H. affinis is typically seen in areas of varied width and flow speed, with a substrate of rocks and sand.
 Juveniles of the species are often seen within riparian vegetation near riverbanks.
-It is believed to display facultative air-breathing and asynchronous ovarian development, with oocytes of all stages being present simultaneously.
-H. affinis reaches 39.7 cm (15.6 inches) in standard length.
+It is believed to display facultative air-breathing and asynchronous ovarian development, with oocytes of all stages being present simultaneously.This species reaches a standard length of 39.7 cm.